miklevin/MikeLev.in/_posts/2025-09-13-ai-assisted-monolith-to-plugin-refactor.md

 ---

-**Gemini CLI**:
+## Planning MCP Tool Discovery & Registration

+> All that was just getting `mcp_tools.py` into the same folder as the
+> burgeoning mcp plugin system.
+I still have to turn it into auto-discovering
+> and registering components.
+This is Gemini and me formulating the next-steps.

-Excellent work on the branch takeover.
+**Gemini CLI**: Excellent work on the branch takeover.
 That's a powerful git workflow, and you've documented the exact commands needed to resolve the tricky "multiple upstreams" issue, which is a fantastic piece of knowledge to have at your fingertips.

 You've successfully consolidated all the tool-related code into the tools/ folder, which was the primary goal of this major refactoring.
 Now, for your